uurrnn/Hello-Go/README.md

 # Hello-Go
-First repo for Go - Just a test
+Setting up a test repo for Go testing